JairoM02/GNURADIO_LABCOMUIS_2024_2_E1B_G6/README.md

 # GNURADIO_LABCOMUIS_2024_2_E1B_G6

-We are a student team from Universidad Industrial de Santander, consisting of Jairo Moreno  and Nicolas Martinez.
+We are a student team from Universidad Industrial de Santander, consisting of Nicolas David Martinez Cristancho-2212269  and Jairo Andres Moreno Lamus-2212903.
 Through this platform, we share our projects developed for the Communications 1 course.
 We aim to inspire and support your learning journey while showcasing our work.

-Nicolas David Martinez Cristancho-2212269<br>
-Jairo Andres Moreno Lamus-2212903

 PRACTICA I:<br>
 PRACTICA II:<br>